IsolatedSingularity/IsolatedSingularity/README.md

-- Conducting research on qubit networks and wormholes in quantum computing/information theory
+- Conducting research on qubit networks and wormholes in quantum computing theory
 - Upcoming research will be the application of quantum neural networks to renormalization group flow in quantum gravity
 - I’m interested in collaborating on:
   - interdisciplinary simulations in data science
-  - theoretical quantum computing
   - quantum neural networks
+  - quantum information/computing theory